AVR-biosecurity-bioinformatics/freyr/docs/usage.md

 `--primer_n_trim`, and increasing `--primer_error_rate`, can help to retain more reads from low-quality sequencing runs, but should only be used if necessary.

-The [primer parameter](#primer-parameters-file) `cluster_threshold` can be used to cluster ASVs derived from each primer into groups (ie. OTUs).
+The [primer parameter](#primer-parameters-file) `cluster_threshold` can be used to cluster ASVs derived from each primer into groups (ie. OTUs) using [`DECIPHER::Clusterize`](https://www.nature.com/articles/s41467-024-47371-9).
 This fills in the `cluster` column in some of the pipeline's output files but still retains information for each ASV.
 If `--merge_clusters` is set, the pipeline will produce some additional 'clustered' outputs where each cluster of (only filtered) ASVs is merged into a single representative sequence.
 The value of `--merge_clusters` determines how taxonomic information is merged within each cluster:

 - `central` directly uses the taxonomic assignment of the central/representative ASV
 - `lca` uses the lowest common ancestor of all ASVs, with some ranks unclassified if necessary